-(Matthew 4:13) And leaving Nazareth he went and lived in Capernaum by the sea, in the territory of Zebulun and Naphtali,
+(Matthew 4:13) Leaving Nazareth, he went and lived in Capernaum, which was by the lake in the area of Zebulun and Naphtali-

 Jesus left Nazareth, where people would have known Him only as Joseph's son and presumably a carpenter.
 He moved to Capernaum by the Sea of Galilee (a large freshwater lake that Luke calls the Lake of Gennesaret-Luke 5:1).
 Jesus probably made certain His mother would be cared for by His brothers before He left.
 To fulfill Scripture, Jesus needed to begin His new life and vocation in Galilee of the Gentiles.
 Capernaum was near the Jordan River, where Jesus may have visited John the Baptist and his disciples more than once during John's ministry, where John baptized Jesus, and where Jesus met Simon Peter and Andrew.